maxkuttner/LRP-For-Deep-Recurrent-Factor-Models/README.md

 We provide an example of the classes and methods provided in this repository and test our implementation on the US-stock market.
 Please refer to the following notebook for the analysis and results:

 - [Replication of Experiments in <i>'Deep Factor Models'</i>](./Notebooks/DeepFactorModels.ipynb)

-You launch the notebook directly in your browser using binder
+You launch the notebook directly in your browser using binder:

 [![Binder](https://mybinder.org/badge_logo.svg)](https://mybinder.org/v2/gh/ACM40960/DeepRecurrentFactorModels/main?labpath=Notebooks%2FDeepFactorModels.ipynb)

-You can find the literature review for this analysis [here](./static/Files/LiteratureReview.pdf)
+You can find the literature review for this analysis [here](./static/Files/LiteratureReview.pdf).

 # [Data](#data)